- Military Life Cycle

 - There is no guaranteed way to prevent or protect yourself from a stress injury, but there are things you can do to help yourself and others recover.

-- Stress reactions can last from a few days to a few weeks.
+- Stress reactions can last from a few days to a few weeks to as long as a year.

 - Delayed stress reactions can surface long after a traumatic incident or extended exposure to difficult conditions has occurred.